 Research: overview

-My research interests are in the field astroparticle physics, at the interface between astrophysics and particle physics.
-In the past decade there has been remarkable progress in measuring the present day properties of the Universe.
+I am an astroparticle physicist, working at the interface between astrophysics and particle physics.
+In recent years there has been remarkable progress in measuring the present-day properties of the Universe.
 But there are still important questions to be answered.

 Particle physics and astrophysics also intersect in the early Universe.
-Particle physics beyond the standard model is required to build models of the of the Universe, which explain its observed isotropy and (near)flatness and produce the small seed fluctuations from which structure forms.
+Particle physics beyond the standard model is required to build models of the Universe, which explain its observed isotropy and (near)flatness and produce the small seed fluctuations from which structure forms.
 These models are then tested using astrophysical and cosmological data.
-The high energies involved make the early Universe a powerful probe of high energy physics, complementary to particle colliders.
+The high energies involved make the early Universe a powerful probe of high-energy physics, complementary to particle colliders.